The Internet of Value

-Today’s available tools of securing digital proof of ownership are highly ineffective, cost-intensive and unreliable.
-Most internet users misunderstand the usage of digital data or cannot actually reach the original owner.
-On the contrary, right-holders got very few options to actually protect and track their digital property.
+Today’s available tools for securing digital proof of ownership are highly ineffective, cost-intensive, and unreliable.
+Most internet users misunderstand the usage of digital data or cannot reach the original owner.
+On the contrary, right-holders got very few options to protect and track their digital property.
 Copy track solves this pain with their solution offering a decentralized register for digital property.
-Right holders have various tools to track, manage and secure their digital content while potential users can easily identify the owner.
-Payments can be executed fast at low-cost through their own cryptocurrency.
+Right holders have various tools to track, manage, and secure their digital content while potential users can easily identify the owner.
+Payments can be executed fast at low-cost through their cryptocurrency.

 New decentralized fintech applications may disrupt institutions that have been influential for several hundreds of years, the banks.
 With the invention of Bitcoin, the first transnational currency was born and its future looks promising.

 Bitcoin and other alternative coins enable immediate and secure transactions no matter what amount you are planning to send or who you are.
-There are no authorities collecting personal data or expecting certain requirements.
-You are in fact able to transfer billions of dollars from the US to China completely for free.
+No authorities are collecting personal data or expecting certain requirements.
+You can transfer billions of dollars from the US to China completely for free.
 Poor people would be given the possibility to own an account to execute microtransactions worldwide for free.
-The only thing required is an Internet access.
+The only thing required is Internet access.
 Nowadays, banks have no interest to offer such services.
 Blockchain would open these doors.

 Of course, regulatory bodies have to first specify the statutory framework.
 Money laundering and tax evasion are still major concerns for governments.
-KYC-processes will be applied on various levels and will probably be the security standard for all cryptocurrency exchanges in the near future.
+KYC-processes will be applied on various levels and will probably be the security standard for all cryptocurrency exchanges soon.
 Nonetheless, the disruptive force of cryptocurrency and its potential for our future is truly amazing.

 The decentralized ledger of Blockchain is destined to transform this industry and ensure the patients quality healthcare data accessible at every time, everywhere.
-At the moment, clients have no access to any health records or historical data about past doctor reports, specific diagnosis or the last tooth extraction.
-Dentists, surgeons & specialized doctors are all storing their data separately on central servers independently from each other.
-The need of a database is imminent for patients as well as for the healthcare industry itself.
+At the moment, clients have no access to any health records or historical data about past doctor reports, specific diagnosis, or the last tooth extraction.
+Dentists, surgeons & specialized doctors are all storing their data on central servers independently from each other.
+The need for a database is imminent for patients as well as for the healthcare industry itself.

 It is a time-consuming and cost-intensive procedure for doctors to get information about their clients’ past medical records.
 Creating a database that secures all health-related data of all registered clients which at the same time enables the clients to securely access their health history, is a game-changing idea.
 Once again Blockchain is in the pipeline to get things wrapped up.

-A project called Medical chain is currently aiming for a decentralized database storing all data concerning your health on a public Blockchain with integrated security layers.
-Not only that, but they are also developing IoT healthcare sensors which directly store measured data from doctors on the Blockchain.
+A project called the Medical chain is currently aiming for a decentralized database storing all data concerning your health on a public Blockchain with integrated security layers.
+Not only that, but they are also developing IoT healthcare sensors that directly store measured data from doctors on the Blockchain.
 Thanks to the availability of different security layers doctors can then adjust which data is destined for whom.
-They can create different security layers for clients, other doctors or insurances as well.
+They can create different security layers for clients, other doctors, or insurance as well.
 The decentralized aspect of Blockchain makes sure that the database is invulnerable for data leaks or potential hacks and that no data gets distorted.